TryItOnline/tiosetup/README.md

 - Register one or more domains to use with TIO
 - Provision a TIO main Server machine
-- Point the three domains (your versions of tryitonline.net, tio.run and backend.tryitonline.net) to the VM IP
+- Point the three domains (your versions of tryitonline.net and tio.run and) to the VM IP

 After that Certbot will be able to validate the fact that it's you who are controlling these domains, and generate the certificates for you.
 Note, that LetsEncrypt limits you to 5 sets of certificates per week for each domain combination you use.
 Thus, if you are going to run the setup scripts multiple times (for testing), it is advisable to `tar czf letsencrypt.tar.gz /etc/letsencrypt` after the first run of the setup scripts, so that you can reuse these certificates on the next run, and thus avoid hitting the rate limit.

 ## Generating ssh key

-Backend communicates with arena via ssh.
+tio.run communicates with arena via ssh.
 Because of this there should be a private ssh key on the main server and corresponding public key on the arena server. use `ssh-keygen` command on Linux to generate `id_rsa` private key and `id_rsa.pub` public key.
 You will need to provide these to the setup scripts.

 ## Dyalog APL